MicrosoftDocs/bot-docs/_scratch/ScottStuff/en-us/9000 Bot Framework Resources/bot-framework-v1-v3-migration-registration.md

 ## Step 2.
 Update your bot code to Version 3.0

-The changes below will require at least some code change to your bot.
-In order to not disrupt your existing users, we suggest the following:
+The changes below will require at least some code change to your bot.  to not disrupt your existing users, we suggest the following:

 1. Create a new branch of your Bot's source code
 2. Update to the new SDK for your bot's language